creativeteck/nano-cli-wallet/README.md

-[Nano](https://nano.org/) is a fee-less, high efficent cryptocurrency.
+[Nano](https://nano.org/) is a fee-less, fast cryptocurrency.
 This is a command line Nano wallet using node.js.

 # Install
 ```